Policy and Procedure Name:

 installments in accordance with the schedule associated with the loss of the

-applicable body part, unless ordered by the Industrial Commission to pay
+applicable body part, unless ordered by the IC to pay differently.

-staff shall pay the scheduled loss compensation award based on the date of
+staff shall pay the scheduled loss compensation award based on the DOI and is

-by the injured worker’s representative for payment of a scheduled loss
+filed by the IW’s representative for payment of a scheduled loss compensation

-compensation award for the initial accrued lump sum payment (i.e., the first
+award for the initial accrued lump sum payment (i.e., the first check).
+Future

 5. Deductions from